 Welcome to my website.
 I am a PhD candidate at EPFL (Swiss Finance Institute).

-My main research interests are venture capital, private equity, and machine learning.Â
+My main research interests are venture capital, private equity, and applied machine learning.

 Broadly, I am interested in studying: